Artificial Analysis Intelligence Benchmarking Methodology

 It is a helpful synthesis of overall language model intelligence and can be used to compare language models.
 Like all evaluation metrics, it has limitations and may not apply directly to every use case.
 However, we are confident that it is a more useful synthesis comparison between language models than any other metric in existence today.

-We estimate a 95% confidence interval for Artificial Analysis Intelligence Index V2 of less than ±1% - based on experiments with > 10 repeats on certain models for all evaluation datasets included in Intelligence Index V2.
+We estimate a 95% confidence interval for Artificial Analysis Intelligence Index of less than ±1% - based on experiments with >10 repeats on certain models for all evaluation datasets included in Intelligence Index V3.
 Individual evaluation results may have wider than ±1% confidence intervals.
 We look forward to disclosing further detail from our statistical analysis in the future.

 Artificial Analysis Intelligence Index is a text-only, English language evaluation suite.
 We benchmark models for image inputs, speech inputs and multilingual performance separately to the Intelligence Index evaluation suite.

 Artificial Analysis Math Index: Represents the math ability of models.
-This is calculated as the average of math benchmarks in the Artificial Analysis Intelligence Index: AIME.
+This is calculated as the average of math benchmarks in the Artificial Analysis Intelligence Index: AIME 2025.

 Artificial Analysis Coding Index: Represents the coding ability of models.
-This is calculated as the average of coding benchmarks in the Artificial Analysis Intelligence Index: LiveCodeBench, SciCode.
+This is calculated as the average of coding benchmarks in the Artificial Analysis Intelligence Index: LiveCodeBench, SciCode, Terminal-Bench Hard.

 Artificial Analysis Multilingual Index: Represents the multilingual ability of models.
-This is calculated as the average of Global MMLU Lite and MGSM across supported languages.
-We support languages which are common across both evaluations.
-This includes Spanish, Bengali, German, Japanese, English, Chinese, Swahili and French.
+This is based on the Global-MMLU-Lite evaluation across supported languages.
+We support the following languages:

 Intelligence Index Evaluation Suite Summary